maciejmalecki/maciejmalecki.github.io/genai/_drafts/why-developers-rejected-ai.md

 Switching to the 'junior enthusiast', who has much less experience but is nonetheless trying to use AI in their daily work.
 If they are lucky, they have a good AI leader around to help them learn how to use the tools properly.
 If not, they have to experiment and learn through trial and error, which can be difficult (I will explain why below).
 However, even if they are only using the chat function (or 'ask mode' in some terminology) to ask questions related to problems with their code or technology, this may still be more efficient than searching for answers on Google or reading through Stack Overflow.

 Now, let's focus on 'junior sceptics'.
 Most of them have tried, but after some initial success, they were set back by non-functional software or devastating code reviews performed by fellow engineers.
-They most likely revert to classical methods, including Stack Overflow, which will most likely become obsolete sooner or later.
+They most likely revert to classical methods, including Stack Overflow, which -- by many -- is considered as an obsolete source of information already.

-Last but not least, my favourite group is 'seasoned sceptics'.
+Last but not least --- 'seasoned sceptics'.
 I was perhaps there twice, especially when it came to coding assistants.
 I started using a leading tool from this group, but then quickly reverted to a plain AI chatbot and the copy-and-paste technique because I noticed the earlier one was random.
 I had the same experience when I first tried a multi-agent tool and then reverted to a more classical approach.
 In fact, there are two kinds of people in this group: those with very little knowledge of AI, particularly Generative AI, and those with a good awareness of AI who nevertheless try to turn back the clock by neglecting to use any AI in their work, fearing (and with good reason) that they will be eliminated from the market sooner or later.

 ## Main reasons of rejection